napari/napari.github.io/fundamentals/getting_started.md

 For help with installation see our [installation tutorial](./installation).

 This tutorial will teach you all the different ways to launch napari.
-At the end of the tutorial you should be able to launch napari and see the viewer your favourite way.
+At the end of the tutorial you should be able to launch napari and see the viewer your favorite way.

 ## launching napari